felipepiovezan/felipepiovezan.github.io/docs/tools/git_intro/README.md

 ## Staging

-The staging area consists of a set of changes that will be included by the next commit operation.
-It partitions the repository into three categories of files:
+The staging area consists of a set of changes that will be included by the next commit operation, partitioning the files of a repository into three categories:

 ![](three_categories.svg){style="display:block; margin: auto;"}

-During development, we are editing files, staging *changes*, and finally doing a commit operation:
+By editing files, staging *changes*, and doing a commit operation, files move between those categories:

 ![](transitions1.svg){style="display:block; margin: auto;"}

-Nothing stops us from editing a file, staging it and editing the file again;
-this effectively creates a new kind of file that has both staged and unstaged changes.
-It's up to us to decide what we want the next commit to include: if it should include the new changes, then we have to stage them too.
+By editing a file, staging the all changes, and editing the file again, we create a new kind of file that has both staged and unstaged changes.
+Since commits only record staged changes, creating a commit at this point will still leave that file with uncommitted changes:

 ![](transitions2.svg){style="display:block; margin: auto;"}

-Git also allows us to stage *some* of the changes in a file, in fact the mental model is that we stage changes done to a file, not the file itself.
-Staging only a subset of the changes done to a file is helpful in case they don't all logically belong on the same commit.
+Git also allows us to stage *some* of the changes in a file, which is helpful in case they don't all logically belong on the same commit.

 ![](transitions3.svg){style="display:block; margin: auto;"}

 ## Commit Definition

 So what is a commit operation?

-It is the act of taking *a snapshot of the entire repository is taken* and storing it into an internal data structure.
+It is the act of taking *a snapshot of the entire repository* and storing it into an internal data structure.
 A commit operation creates a commit object, which consists of:

 1. A pointer to that snapshot.
 2. The author's name and email.
 3. A commit message.
-4. A pointer to the commit that came directly before this commit.
+4. A hash of the commit object that came directly before this commit.
-5. Some other metadata.
+5. Other metadata.

-By pointer we mean a hash of the object; it is common to refer to a commit by its hash.
+We refer to a commit object by hashing its contents and using the resulting hash string.

-Note: if any of the items above is changed, the commit hash will change too!

 ![](commit.svg){style="display:block; margin: auto;"}